lexleo/angry-bot/README.md

 AngryBot is a simple and badass Telegram russian-language talkactive bot.

-It's a basic Python example for those who wants to spawn their own one.
+It's a basic Python skeleton for those who wants to spawn their own one.